 Select the Specification for Push from the Source ref and Destination ref and then Click on Add Spec, then Click on Finish.

 After the changes are committed to the remote repository you will see a window which will indicate that the changes are pushed successfully which is similar to the window below.
 Click on ‘OK’.

 You have Successfully committed your changes to the remote repository in Git using the EGit plugin.

 When working in a team of developers it is very important to agree on a common workflow.
 Take into consideration factors such as the project you’re working on, deployment workflows and lastly teams personal preferences.

 Cloning a project from a remote repository: After the initial commit, team members will start collaborating and adding code to the branch in development.
 To commit their changes to the remote repository they will first need to import a remote repository in their studio workspace.
 To import a repository from remote you will need to follow the steps below:

-- Click on Next and select the branch you want to work on.
-Here we have only master, so we will Check out the Master branch.
+Click on Next and select the branch you want to work on.
+Check out the Master branch.

-- In the Mule Import window, select the location of the git repository you just cloned.
-Make sure that you uncheck the checkbox that says ‘ Copy the Project into workspace’ or you get an error that the project already exists.
+In the Mule Import window, browse to the location of the git repository you just cloned.
+Make sure that you uncheck the checkbox that says Copy the Project into workspace or you get an error that the project already exists.

 OR you can open Git Perspective, Select the Project repository → Pull.
-You will see the new changes that are ready to Merged in your repository
+You will see the new changes that are ready to Merge in your repository

 Congratulations on completing the EGit and Anypoint Studio tutorial.
 This tutorial was focused on setting up Egit plugin with Anypoint Studio.
 Next time you refer to a git repo, make sure that you use EGit plugin to import the project in your Anypoint Studio.
 If you have any feedback on this article, please rate this tutorial below.
 To view our other quickstart guides and tutorials, visit the developer tutorial home page.
 Your feedback is much appreciated, thank you.